flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b5-berlin-for-future/features.md

 Quiz focuses mainly on **providing information** about climate-friendly everyday decisions.
 Therefore, the content of this concept is **categorized** into the sections trash, household, travel and shopping, which were the most inquired of our survey respondents.
 Each category contains several quizzes and an information part.

 #### What makes Quiz special
-Our survey and research revealed that the two biggest **challenges of our respondents** to get involved in the climate protection mission is **missing knowledge** about approaches how to act climate-friendly and the lack of time.
+Our survey and research revealed that the two biggest **challenges of our respondents** to get involved in the climate protection mission are **missing knowledge** about approaches how to act climate-friendly and the lack of time.

 At first, we had the idea to solve this with an information app, which enables to get the kind of information for a certain topic (like Berlin public transport) of a category (like travel) without a lot of detours and research through a separation into the sections “general info”, “apps”, “links”.